Home Conditions | Ocular melanoma

 Cells in the uveal layer, also called the uveal tract, are where ocular melanoma develops most often.
 This is known as uveal melanoma.
 The uveal tract has three parts that make up different subtypes of uveal melanoma:

-• Iris — The circle of color at the front of the eye.
+• Iris — The colored part in the front of the eye.
 If this area is affected, the condition is known as iris melanoma.

-• Ciliary body A muscle in front of the uvea that allows the eye to focus by adjusting the shape of the lens.
+• Ciliary body A structure in the front of the eye that produces a fluid called aqueous humor and includes the ciliary muscle.
+This muscle allows the eye to focus by adjusting the shape of the lens.
 It’s called ciliary body melanoma if this part is affected.

-• Choroid layer — Connective tissue and blood vessels layered between the sclera and the retina.
+• Choroid layer — A layer of connective tissue and blood vessels between the sclera and the retina.
 Having tumors in this area is called choroidal melanoma.
+Most uveal melanomas begin in the choroid layer.

-Though the occurrence is very rare, it’s also possible for melanoma to develop on the eyelid, in the eye socket, or on the membrane that covers the front of the eye, called the conjunctiva
+Though it is very rare, melanoma can also develop on the eyelid, in the eye socket, or on the membrane that covers the front of the eye, the conjunctiva

 Metastatic ocular melanoma

-Metastatic ocular melanoma describes eye cancer that has spread (metastasized) to other areas of the body — usually the liver.
+Metastatic ocular melanoma describes melanoma that has spread (metastasized) to other areas of the body — usually the liver.
 What triggers the cancer to spread is still unknown, though a number of risk factors have been linked.

 Metastasis happens in approximately half of all ocular melanoma cases and is often fatal.